 Once your baby starts rolling around, nappy changing can become really challenging.
-Instead of battling it out on the change table, consider switching to a pull-on style of nappy, like HUGGIES ULTIMATE® Nappy-Pants.
+Instead of battling it out on the change table, consider switching to a pull-on style of nappy.
 You can use them on babies as young as six months old, and all the way through the toddler years.
-They basically go on like pants, and have all the absorbency of a regular Huggies Nappy.
+They basically go on like pants, and have all the absorbency of a regular nappy.
 The big difference is you can get them on (and off) in a matter of seconds.

 3. Look for distractions

 You’ve got the quick and easy clothes, and the nappy pants, now all you have to do is stop your baby in his tracks long enough to make the change.
 Easier said than done when they’ve moved off the change table and are running at high speed.
 Distractions help.
 Think toys, snacks, songs.
 If all else fails, you might have to just tag along behind them and do a quick makeover on the run.

 This one can be hit or miss, but sometimes, giving your toddler a (very limited) choice of clothes can dial down the drama.
 Around the ages of two or three, many children want to start dressing themselves, and while it’s not always easy seeing shoes go on the wrong feet, it’s a great way for your child to start exploring their independence.
 Take a deep breath, be cool about the clashing colours, and be glad that they’re at least wearing something.